-Many of our current and former employees were previously employed at universities or at other biotechnology or pharmaceutical companies, including our competitors or potential competitors.
-Although we try to ensure that our employees do not and did not use the proprietary information or know-how of others in their work for us, we may be subject to claims that these employees or we have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such employee's former employer.
+Many of our employees were previously employed at universities or at other biotechnology or pharmaceutical companies, including our competitors or potential competitors.
+Although we try to ensure that our employees do not use the proprietary information or know-how of others in their work for us, we may be subject to claims that these employees or we have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such employee's former employer.
 Litigation may be necessary to defend against these claims.